 - 1. Select the entity from the Members list box. - 2.
 Click Add.

 Add or maintain an entity's profile

-Select the LDAP domain, and choose Profile from the popup menu to display the default Category tab of the Profile window:
+From the domain, select the group/member/LDAP container and choose Profile from the pop-up menu to display the default Category tab of the Profile window: